 The two sources of androgens (testes and adrenals) need to be blocked for an optimal treatment of prostate cancer.

-An oral treatment for male hypogonadism (loss of libido in men) is currently in Phase III of development.
+An oral treatment for male hypogonadism (loss of libido in men) is currently in Phase I of development.